developersociety/tools/README.rst

 dev-clone
 ---------

-This tool will `git-clone` a repo from Blanc's github and setup virtualenvwrapper for you, with a virtualenv and a virtualenvwrapper project for you.
+This tool will `git-clone` a repo from Dev's github and setup virtualenvwrapper for you, with a virtualenv and a virtualenvwrapper project for you.

 It requires virtualenvwrapper to be installed with the `$PROJECT_HOME` environment variable set